 This bill amends K.S.A.
 20-123 to enhance transparency regarding the supreme court nominating commission by classifying it as a public body subject to the open meetings act.
 It stipulates that the commission cannot hold closed or executive meetings except for discussions related to sensitive financial information or background checks of judicial candidates.
 Additionally, the bill mandates that all records of the commission, including the names and cities of residence of nominees, must be publicly disclosed, with the exception of certain sensitive information that may be kept confidential.

 Furthermore, the bill repeals the existing section of K.S.A.
 20-123, thereby consolidating the new provisions into a single, updated legal framework.
-The changes aim to ensure greater accountability and openness in the commission's operations while still allowing for the protection of sensitive personal information related to judicial nominees.
+The intent of these changes is to ensure greater accountability and openness in the nomination process for judicial positions in Kansas, while still allowing for the protection of sensitive personal information.
 The act will take effect upon its publication in the statute book.